-What are the 4 stages in the process of strategic management?
+Process of strategic management – what are the 4 stages?
 Check out the best guide to practice it in 2023

-The evolution of strategic management has been observed since the adoption of advanced technology and economic dynamics in the early 21th century.
+Strategic management has evolved since the adoption of advanced technology and economic dynamics in the early 21th century.
 In today’ complex world, new business models emerge everyday.

 Soon, traditionally managed methods are replaced by efficient strategic management techniques.
 The question is whether there is a specific formula for strategic management to win every case.

 Indeed, the process of strategic management is not a new concept but how to make it really work out depends on many factors.
 What managers can do at first is understanding the essential elements of the strategic management process, how it works, then using innovative approaches to adapt strategy in different circumstances.

 |An example of the most popular strategic management processes?||The Wheelen & Hunger’s Model of SMP|